Jepkor1r/alx_capstone_project/README.md

 In the future, I plan to enhance my personal portfolio website with the following:

-- Dynamic Content: Implement a content management system (CMS) to easily update projects, blog posts, and other content.
+- **Dynamic Content**: Implement a content management system (CMS) to easily update projects, blog posts, and other content.

-- Improved UI/UX: Continuously improve the user interface and user experience to make navigation and interaction smoother.
+- **Improved UI/UX**: Continuously improve the user interface and user experience to make navigation and interaction smoother.

-- SEO Optimization: Improve search engine optimization to increase visibility in search results.
+- **SEO Optimization**: Improve search engine optimization to increase visibility in search results.

-- Analytics: Integrate analytics tools to monitor website traffic and user behavior.
+- **Analytics**: Integrate analytics tools to monitor website traffic and user behavior.

-- Testimonials: Add a section for testimonials from previous clients or employers.
+- **Testimonials**: Add a section for testimonials from previous clients or employers.

 ## Contact Information:

 Feel free to get in touch with me:

-Name: [Jepkorir Lagat]
+- **Author**: Jepkorir Lagat
-Email: jlagat007@gmail.com
+- **Email**: jlagat007@gmail.com
-LinkedIn: #
+- LinkedIn: #
-GitHub: #
+- GitHub: #
-Portfolio Website: #
+- Portfolio Website: #

 I'm excited to connect and share more about my work and experiences.